 The Artist in Residence program is fully funded by the Redland Performing Arts Centre and the artwork will become part of Redland City Council’s public art asset portfolio, when it is unveiled.

-Council has been working in partnership with behavioural change researchers from Social@Griffith to deliver a training program that helps dog’s owners teach their dogs basic obedience such as not to bark at or chase wildlife, including koalas.
+Council has been working in partnership with behavioural change researchers from Social Marketing @Griffith University to deliver a training program that helps dog’s owners teach their dogs basic obedience such as not to bark at or chase wildlife, including koalas.

 The first stage of the program involved two expert dog trainers, Steve Austin and Ryan Tate, working with local dog trainers to incorporate the Leave It program into normal training sessions.
 There were also community seminars available for the public.